-- reviewing and providing interpretations of environmental laws and regulations - reviewing all applications for licenses, permits, and variances preparing appeals from citations or other actions taken by regulatory agencies - c. representing site in administrative and court proceedings
+- a. review and provide interpretations of environmental laws and regulations - b. review all applications for licenses, permits, and variances preparing appeals from citations or other actions taken by regulatory agencies, - c. preparing appeals from citations or other actions taken by regulatory agencies, and - d. represent the site in administrative and court proceedings. - 9.
+Employees - a.
+Actively support environmental protection policies following the procedures of this manual, procedures and applicable field organization manuals, procedures and work packages, and regulations. - b.
+Ensure work activities are conducted in accordance with approved training as practices supporting environmental protections are incorporated. - c.
+Contact their immediate supervisor, or ECA, in matters involving environmental compliance. - d.
+Properly use and maintain environmental protection and monitoring equipment.

-9. Employees

-- a. actively supporting environmental protection policies following the procedures of this manual, procedures and applicable field organization manuals and procedures - b. contacting their immediate supervisor, or ECA, in matters involving environmental compliance